Fingal: Baronies and civil parishes

 The former county of Dublin was divided into nine baronies.
 The part of Fingal within County Dublin was in later centuries subdivided into the following administrative baronies: Balrothery West, Balrothery East, Nethercross, Castleknock and Coolock.
 While baronies continue to be officially defined units, they are no longer used for many administrative purposes.
-The last boundary change of a barony in Dublin was in 1842 when the barony of Balrothery was divided into Balrothery East and Balrothery West.
+The last boundary change of a barony in Dublin was in 1842, when the barony of Balrothery was divided into Balrothery East and Balrothery West.
 Their official status is illustrated by Placenames Orders made since 2003, where official Irish names of baronies are listed under "Administrative units".
 The boundaries of Fingal do not respect the boundaries of the baronies.
 As a result, only three baronies are entirely contained in the county: Balrothery East, Balrothery West, and Nethercross.
 Parts of three baronies are also contained in the county: Castleknock, Coolock, and Newcastle.

 In the case of Castleknock, most civil parishes of the barony are under the jurisdiction of Fingal County Council.
 Some of the eastern parishes are under the jurisdiction of Dublin City Council.
 The core of the civil parish of Finglas lies within Dublin City.
 There are two substantial exclaves of the parish proper that are located in Fingal.

 In the case of Coolock, most civil parishes of the barony are in Dublin City.
 The parishes listed in the table below are located in Fingal.

 In the case of Newcastle, most of the barony is situated south of the River Liffey and so is under the jurisdiction of South Dublin County Council.
 Six townlands are located north of the Liffey in the civil parish of Leixlip.
 Listed in the table below, they are part of Fingal.

 History

 Terminology and etymology

 The name "Fingal" derives from the medieval territory of Fine Gall (tribe or territory of foreigners), the Viking settlement north of Dublin.
 The Vikings referred to the hinterland of Dublin as Dyflinarskiri.

 In Ireland, the usage of the word county nearly always comes before rather than after the county name; thus "County Clare" in Ireland as opposed to "Clare County" in Michigan, US.
 In the case of those counties created after 1994, they often drop the word county entirely, or use it after the name; internet search engines show many more uses (on Irish sites) of "Fingal" than of either "County Fingal" or "Fingal County".
 The local authority uses all three forms.

-Fingallian is an extinct language, a hybrid of Old and Middle English and Old Norse, with Gaelic influences.
+Fingallian is an extinct language, a hybrid of Old and Middle English and Old Norse, with Leinster Irish influences.
 It was spoken by the people of Fingal until the mid-19th century.

 Fingal is within the part of the Eastern and Midland Regional Assembly, established in 2015, one of three such regional assemblies in the state.
 Within that, it is part of the Dublin strategic planning area.